belloabraham/cccsharonparish/README.md

 The project leverages Nx, a powerful toolkit designed for managing monorepos.
 This structure enables:

-- **Code Sharing:** Easily share code between the admin and user-facing applications using common libraries.
+- **Code Sharing:** Easily share code between the writers and user-facing applications using common libraries.
 - **Consistent Tooling:** Maintain consistent tooling, configurations, and build processes across the project.
 - **Dependency Management:** Efficiently manage dependencies for all applications and libraries within the monorepo.
 - **Streamlined Build and Test:** Easily run builds and tests for individual project parts or the entire project.